One of the most overwhelming tasks for me was figuring out what I needed to get before my baby arrived.

 Can you get more?

 I remember everyone telling me how stupid wipe warmers were but then thinking one February night, “I don’t know, I think my baby would like having his sleepy bum wiped with something warm right now.”
-I have all kinds of things on my Kick Ass Registry that are more of a want than a need but haters can suck it.
+I have all kinds of things on my Kick A$$ Registry that is more of a want than a need but haters can suck it.

-Also keep in mind that you can always get stuff once the baby gets here.
+Also, keep in mind that you can always get stuff once the baby gets here.